Dan Aykroyd: Personal life

 Aykroyd was briefly engaged to actress Carrie Fisher, proposing to her on the set of The Blues Brothers.
 In the film, she appeared as a jilted girlfriend of John Belushi's character, Jake Blues.
 Their engagement ended when she reconciled with her former boyfriend, musician Paul Simon.
 On April 29, 1983, Aykroyd married actress Donna Dixon on a friend's rooftop in Martha's Vineyard.
 The couple met on the set of Doctor Detroit and appeared together in four additional films: Twilight Zone: The Movie (1983), Spies Like Us (1985), The Couch Trip (1988), and Exit to Eden (1994).
-Together they have three daughters, including Danielle (known by her stage name, Vera Sola).
-In 2022 the couple announced that they were separating but would remain legally married.
+Together they have three daughters, including Danielle, known by her stage name, Vera Sola.
+In 2022, the couple announced that they were separating but would remain legally married.

 Aykroyd maintains his Canadian roots as a longtime resident of Sydenham, Ontario, with his estate on Loughborough Lake.

 In a 2004 NPR interview with host Terry Gross, Aykroyd said he had been diagnosed in childhood with Tourette syndrome (TS).
 He said his TS was successfully treated with therapy.
 In 2015, he said in an interview on HuffPost with hosts Roy Sekoff and Marc Lamont Hill that he has Asperger syndrome which was "never diagnosed", but was "sort of a self-diagnosis" based on several of his own characteristics, contradicting his earlier claim in the Daily Mail that he had been officially diagnosed in the early 1980s after his wife Donna persuaded him to see a doctor.
 Aykroyd's family members noticed a pattern of behavior consistent with the syndrome when he was in middle school and was evaluated by a psychologist, but the condition had not yet been identified at the time.

 Aykroyd is a former reserve commander for the police department in Harahan, Louisiana, working for Chief of Police Peter Dale.
 While on the force, he carried his badge with him at all times.
 He currently serves as a reserve deputy of the Hinds County Sheriff's Department in Hinds County, Mississippi.
 He supports the reserves with a fundraiser concert along with other blues and gospel singers in Mississippi.

-Aykroyd's passions for the outdoors, geology and paleontology, which he attributes to watching his father work on constructing the Gatineau Parkway which included blasting through granite rock formations to run the highway, led him to join Canadian paleontologist Philip J. Currie on a number of digs, including fundraising digs and galas as fundraisers for the construction of the Philip J. Currie Dinosaur Museum in Wembley, Alberta, which recognized Aykroyd's contributions by naming its theatre the Aykroyd Family Theatre.
+Aykroyd's passions for the outdoors, geology and paleontology, which he attributes to watching his father work on constructing the Gatineau Parkway which included blasting through granite rock formations to run the highway.
+This led him to join Canadian paleontologist Philip J. Currie on a number of digs, including fundraising digs and galas as fundraisers for the construction of the Philip J. Currie Dinosaur Museum in Wembley, Alberta, which recognised Aykroyd's contributions by naming its theatre the Aykroyd Family Theatre.